The healthcare and health insurance system in the United States is fundamentally flawed!

-Why is the U.S. health care system employer-based?
-That goes back to World War II.
+Why is that?
+It goes back to World War II.
 President Roosevelt instituted Wage and Price Controls to hold down the cost of war equipment.
 But this quickly had the same effect as any other government control of business.
-Companies needed some way to attract better workers, so the easiest way was to provide "perks".
+Companies needed some way to attract better workers and they couldn't offer higher wages, so the easiest way was to provide "perks".
 Health insurance was the biggest perk they could offer.
-In 1943, the IRS officially sanctioned it by declaring that employees did not have to pay tax on health insurance premiums.
+Further, in 1943, the IRS officially sanctioned it by declaring that employees did not have to pay tax on health insurance premiums.

 Although employer-based health insurance was almost non-existent before the war, by the 1950s 45% of the population had this form of insurance and by the 1970s, 75% had it.

-Employer-based health care worked in the 1940s, when health care and drugs were relatively cheap.
+All this worked in the 1940s, when health care and drugs were relatively cheap.
 It worked when the principal insurance underwriter was the (then) non-profit Blue Cross/Blue Shield.
 And it also worked when U.S. industry was mainly large corporations like Alcoa, Dupont, U.S. Steel, Standard Oil, and the like (because this provided large "insurance pools").
-But, based on my own experience and from what I have been reading, I would say it does NOT work now.
+But, it just doesn't work now.

-To get an idea of what is wrong with the American health care system, consider the original Insurance Model.
-Insurance was originally based on the concept that everybody pays in a small, managable amount, and that pool of money (the "Insurance Pool") pays for the catastrophic ocurrence that some of them have (the "Insurable Event").
-What's an Insurable Event?
+To get an overall idea of what is wrong with the American health care system, consider the original Insurance Model.
+Insurance was originally based on the concept that everybody pays in a small, managable amount, and that pool of money (the "Insurance Pool") pays for the (somewhat unlikely) catastrophic ocurrence that some of them have (the "Insurable Event").
+Under our current health system, only those who work for large corporations participate in this Insurance Model.

 It might be tempting to look at other countries to see how they handle health insurance, and that's a great idea.
 But we have a fine example of that right here in our own country.
 What is that example?